• Home

 Anyway, time for this Byrd to fly.
 Bye Bye Now.

-Posted In: Book · Tagged: New World Order, Predictive Programming, Social Engineering
+Posted In: Chapter Deep Dive, FICTION · Tagged: Classic Literature, New World Order, Predictive Programming

 Hello, darlin’!